originrose/greenhouse/README.md

-An grid system for Garden CSS in Clojure based on Jeet (http://jeet.gs/).
+A grid system for Garden CSS in Clojure based on Jeet (http://jeet.gs/).

 To checkout the demo and documentation page do this: